Secret Garden (Oh My Girl song)

-"Secret Garden" (Hangul: 비밀정원; RR: bimil-jeongwon) is a song recorded by South Korean girl group Oh My Girl.
+"Secret Garden" is a song recorded by South Korean girl group Oh My Girl.
 It was released by WM Entertainment on January 9, 2018, as the lead single for their fifth extended play of the same name (2018).

 Background

 On October 31, 2017, WM Entertainment announced Oh My Girl's comeback with new music planned for released some time in November.
 However, in mid-November, it was announced that their comeback would be delayed until January for "a goal of a more complete album".
 On December 23, WM Entertainment announced Oh My Girl's comeback for January 9 with the single "Secret Garden" along with their fifth EP of the same name.

 Composition

 The song was written produced by Steven Lee, with additional songwriting by Mayu Wakisaka, and Sean Alexander, and Seo Ji-eum.
 Alexander has previously been involved in composition and production for their single "Closer", while Seo Ji-eum is the lyricist for several of their previous singles, including "Closer", "Liar Liar", and "Windy Day".
 It was described by Billboard's Tamar Herman, as "a shimmering synth-pop title track ".
 The lyrics describe the process of a young girl growing up as "planting the seeds of potential internally to pursue their future dreams".